Reformulation of Einstein equations in the Fully Constrained Formulation: local-uniqueness, post-Newtonian expansion and initial data: Computation of stationary spacetime initial data

 We perform some simulations to establish the proper location of the outer boundary.
 In Figure \ref{im:error_rel} we show results for the relative errors of all the non-zero components of $h^{ij}$, including or not the computation of $\dot X^i$, respectively, with a fixed spatial resolution of $\Delta r=386$ m and varying the location of the outer boundary.
 The error stabilizes once the outer boundary is placed at 3 times the equatorial radius of the star $R_{\text{star}}$, or further away.
 If we are interested in dynamical spacetimes with potential gravitational radiation, the location of the outer boundary should be placed around 100 times the equatorial star radius, according to \cite{cordero2012gravitational}.
 From Figure \ref{im:error_rel}, we can quantify the consequences of neglecting $\dot X^i$.
 The errors are considerably higher if $\dot X^i=0$ is imposed.
 We think that improving the interpolation technique close to the center would reduce the relative errors even more when $\dot X$ is not neglected, although this is beyond the scope of this work.\\

 Regarding the location of the outer boundary, we see a similar behavior with other tested resolutions: $\Delta r = 772$ m, $193$ m, $96.4$ m and $48.2$ m.
 Since we concluded that placing the outer boundary at $r=3 R_{\text{star}}$ is enough for guaranteeing the numerical solution not to be strongly affected by the boundary condition, we fix the outer boundary at $r=6 R_{\text{star}}$.
-In Figure \ref{im:conv} we display the relative errors for several spatial resolutions.
 All components stabilize its relative error for a spatial resolution of about $\Delta r \gtrsim 100$ m.\\

 Notice that the relative errors between the numerical solution of the variables with our approach and using LORENE, shown in Figure \ref{im:error_rel}, are strongly affected by the values of the variables close to the outer boundary, which are several orders of magnitude smaller than those at the center.
 This fact can be shown in Figures \ref{im:comp}, where the non-zero components of $h^{ij}$ are displayed.\\